COVESA/capicxx-core-tools/README.md

 ### CommonAPI C++ Core Tools

 ##### Copyright
-Copyright (C) 2015-2020 Bayerische Motoren Werke Aktiengesellschaft (BMW AG).
+Copyright (C) 2015-2023, Bayerische Motoren Werke Aktiengesellschaft (BMW AG).
-Copyright (C) 2015-202 GENIVI Alliance, Inc.
+Copyright (C) 2015-2023, COVESA

-This file is part of GENIVI Project IPC Common API C++.
+This file is part of COVESA Project IPC Common API C++.
-Contributions are licensed to the GENIVI Alliance under one or more Contribution License Agreements or MPL 2.0.
+Contributions are licensed to the COVESA under one or more Contribution License Agreements or MPL 2.0.

 ##### License
 This Source Code Form is subject to the terms of the Mozilla Public License, v.
 2.0.
 If a copy of the MPL was not distributed with this file, you can obtain one at http://mozilla.org/MPL/2.0/.